 The second biggest problem is we ignore replacement equipment.
 We’re always looking for new and expansion when we often forget that it’s the equipment on our floor that’s makes us money now.
 In the old days we were always wanting to replace 12×18 format presses with 25-inch presses, forgetting that they serve only a similar purpose and aren’t exact replacements for each other.
 That’s how so many printers ended up with large format offsets when the world turned to digital presses.

 The third biggest problem is we focus on buying what we want and not what we need.
 Like the second biggest problem, we need to buy equipment that will have impact on our cash flow now, not someday.
 What does the purchase do to your checkbook?
 How much money do you have to put out, how much will it create that goes in?

 Equipment purchase decisions are financing ones.
 You put your money into this equipment to obtain a payback and compare it to a second opportunity.
 And financing doesn’t just mean payments.
 If you have a $1,000 payment dropping off and haven’t died, doesn’t mean you can obligate yourself for another $1,000 payment.
 Learn to be smarter than that.

 How best to sort all of this out and know what kind of revenue to you can anticipate?
 Use the Payback method of Equipment Justification.
 What’s that?
-It’s too much to define in this short space, but if you’re really interested, be with us on Thursday August 26, at 11 am Eastern (10 am Central, 9 am Mountain, 8 am Pacific) in the webinar, Justifying Major Purchases Using Payback.
-Even if you can’t make it at that time, register and we’ll send you a link to the recording.
+It’s too much to define in this short space, but if you’re really interested, click over to https://register.gotowebinar.com/recording/6587182260382043659 and view my webinar recording on the subject.

 Tom Crouser is chairman of CPrint International and president of Crouser & Associates, Inc. Message him at firstname.lastname@example.org or call his cell (304) 541-3714.